Roman Review: All about Roman’s health services and products

 Hair loss is a close second to sexual health in importance for Roman’s business.
 Like the follicles undergoing treatment, it’s a constantly growing field.
 We’ve recently seen a resurgence in the oral form of minoxidil, which may prove to be a game-changer for certain patients.
 Let's explore Roman’s hair loss offerings, starting with finasteride.

 Roman offers a 1mg prescription for oral finasteride (generic Propecia) to tackle androgenetic alopecia (AGA), the most common form of hair loss.
 Finasteride is a 5-alpha reductase inhibitor.
 This means it blocks an enzyme called 5-alpha reductase, which converts testosterone into dihydrotestosterone (DHT).
-DHT plays a direct part in AGA (also typically called male pattern baldness), and a reduction in DHT causes a cessation and, in many cases, a reversal of hair loss.
+DHT plays a direct part in AGA (also typically called male pattern baldness), and a reduction in DHT can cause a cessation and, in many cases, a reversal of hair loss.

 Roman Oral Finasteride Tablet Closeup